milankarman/Unload/README.md

 # About

 Speedrun timing is a tricky subject.
 A community doesn't want to give anyone an unfair advantage, but you also don't want the timing and verification process of new runs to take too long.
-Unload is made to help with those speedruns that choose loadless timing, yet suffer from having a lot of loads.
+Unload is made to help with those speedruns that choose loadless timing yet suffer from having a lot of loads.
 I ran into this problem with speedruns of the game "The Hobbit" which I verify - and thus Unload was born.

 If the game you verify has consistent recognizable loading screens then Unload should be able to detect them all and give accurate loadless timing.